Finding Home is a series of films, writings and reflections created in response to the following observation:

 Khaled Barakeh is a visual and conceptual artist and activist, originally from Syria, and based in Berlin.
 We met him in London in 2019 while he was presenting his work and have since embarked on conversations about how art can often speak more powerfully to the complexities of the refugee crisis.
 In a specific desire to move past 'talking head' documentaries that can often further marginalise refugees, we have considered how to present a work of art for 'Finding Home' that would illuminate how migration stories are part of who we are, but not all of who we are.

-In this film, Khaled revisits an installation he made in 2015 called 'On the Ropes.'
+In these two films, Khaled revisits an installation he made in 2015 called 'On the Ropes.'

 "Expressing states of anxiety and instability, every item and piece of furniture in the artist’s studio was suspended 15 cm above the ground by invisible fishing wire.
 Opened to the public, the studio was transformed into a gallery space, and the artwork morphed into a stage of its own, allowing the audience to walk through emotions that are usually hidden away and viewed as a sign of vulnerability" (Barakeh, 2020)

-Reflecting back on this project- its original showing in Berlin and iterative showings in Paris and Frankfurt- Barakeh shares with us a mesmerising reflection on the constant presence of absence.
+Reflecting back on this project- its original showing in Berlin and iterative showing in Paris- Barakeh shares with us a mesmerising reflection on the constant presence of absence.

-created with d'Bi Anitafrika, Carolyn Defrin, Mojisola Elufowoju, Josie Gardner, Caroline Lynette, Elena Marchevska and Winstan Whitter.
+created with d'Bi Anitafrika, Carolyn Defrin, Mojisola Elufowoju, Josie Gardner, Caroline Lenette, Elena Marchevska and Winstan Whitter.

 Our final stages of creative research were affected by the Covid crisis.
 Consequently, we decided to experiment with our capacity to be creative virtually.
 Inviting our collaborators to create short films based on our themes of ‘home’ in relation to migration, we now asked them (and ourselves) to consider how these ideas took on new meaning as we all spent much more time ‘at home’ during the pandemic.
 How, as artists, do we navigate home in our practice and navigate practice in our home?